joshHug/LeidenITP/labs/lab7.md

             break
 ```

 In the previous exercise, the code for the function `remove_all` was not according two either one of these approaches.
-For this exercise rewrite the code for `remove_all_count`.
+For this exercise rewrite the code for `remove_all`.
 However, the biggest and most dangerous part of the previous code was the line `while shopping_lst:`.
 This code is likely to create an infinite loop because unless we code everything correct the default is an infinite loop.
 Therefore, in this exercise we will also change that code to a more safe version which is also better readable.
 To do this, we will break the while loop (`while shopping_lst:`) into two parts.
 One loop will find all the unique items and another loop loops over these unique items and count and removes them from the original list.

 Open improve_shopping_list.py and work your way through the exercises.

-As an extra practise exercise, you can also try to remove the side effect from `remove_all_count` and let it return the updated list.

 ### Ternary Operator (challenge, medium)

 Lastly, we can a bit of cleanup in the print statement.
-Now, it adds always a *s* to the name of a grocery even if it is singular.
-To make it only put an *s* behind plural words we can use a ternary statement.
+Now, it adds always a '*s*' to the name of a grocery even if it is singular.
+To make it only put an '*s*' behind plural words we can use a ternary statement.
 Apply, a ternary statement to the print statement to fix the singular plural problem.
 Below is some explanation about ternary operators.

 The idea of a ternary operator is that you can have two outcomes depending on a rule.
 While python does not officially have a ternary operator (like C#, C++, java, etc.), there is a common way of writing them.
 You should use a ternary operator when the value of a variable should be A in the case of ... otherwise B. It replace the following code:
 ```python